Mounjaro (Tirzepatide) Research Explainer

 For a comprehensive side effect comparison across the GLP-1 drug class, see our Ozempic vs Mounjaro vs Wegovy side effects analysis and retatrutide safety profile.

-Kidney Problems and Dehydration
+Kidney and Hydration Signal

-Diabetic Retinopathy
+Diabetic Retinopathy Signal

 Allergic Reactions